Contact the Central American Group to make your manufacturing investment in Costa Rica.

 This increase in the activity of the companies housed in Costa Rican Free Zones has impacted the growing volume of their local purchases.
 This information is according to Costa Rica’s Association of Free Zones (Azofras).

 Between 2016 and 2020, for example, 191 new companies entered the free zone regime, which, as of 2019, was made up of 394 companies.
-The breakdown of the types of companies in Costa Rican Free Zones is as follows: 53% from the service sector, 42% from manufacturing, and 5% park administrators and trading companies.
+The breakdown of the types of companies in Costa Rican Free Zones is as follows: 53% from the service sector, 42% from manufacturing, and 5% from park administrators and trading companies.

 According to the Association’s leadership, the life sciences industries are a great example of fostering supplier relationships.
-Things such as sterilization services, metal treatment and coating companies, machinery and equipment, plastic parts, containers and packaging, semiconductors, business, and administrative support are all sourced locally.
+Things such as sterilization services, metal treatment, and coating companies, machinery and equipment, plastic parts, containers and packaging, semiconductors, business and administrative support are all sourced locally.

 Procomer’s records also maintain that the agri-food and service sectors are also among those that make the highest volume of local purchases.
 They procure packaging, operational support services, engineering services, and food.

 In many cases, tenants in Costa Rican Free Zones make purchases between themselves.
 Among these products are sterilization services, equipment, and construction of clean rooms, tools for manufacturing, molding, extrusions, and plastic injection parts.